n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/FunctionItem/README.md

 The Function Item node supports promises.
 So instead of returning the items directly, it is also possible to return a promise which resolves accordingly.

+It also provides the ability to write to your browser console using `console.log`, useful for debugging and troubleshooting your workflows.

 ## Node Reference